Econify/generative-ts/README.md

 });

 const response = await titanText.sendRequest({
-  prompt: "Brief history of NY Mets:"
+  $prompt:"Brief history of NY Mets:"
   // all other options for the specified `api` available here });